 - Once done, click the OK button within the Custom Dictionaries dialog box to save any changes you made.

-- Now that we loaded a medical dictionary, PowerPoint no longer puts red, squiggly lines under words such as Abdominoplasty (see Figure 7 below) -- but Propria Persona is still showing up as misspelled -- you need to get a legal dictionary next!
+- Now that we loaded a medical dictionary, PowerPoint no longer puts red, squiggly lines under words such as Abdominoplasty (see Figure 7 below).
+But, Propria is still showing up as misspelled.
+You need to get a legal dictionary next!

 Figure 7: Do you need a legal dictionary too?